What Skills Does an IT Consultant Need?

 IT consultants don’t have the luxury of becoming mechanical in their focus.
 Their primary responsibilities revolve around troubleshooting hardware, software, and network issues.
 Critical thinking is necessary, and they need to understand how to compile and analyze relevant data.

-IT consultants should be adept at identifying the root cause of issues and they must determine solutions to those issues quickly.
+Consultants should be adept at identifying the root cause of issues and they must determine solutions to those issues quickly.
 They should be able to utilize predictive analytics within your IT infrastructure and devise solutions that move your organization forward.

 Technical Knowledge